danielsaidi/website_danielsaidi/collections/_posts/2010/2010-09-22-animation-disables-font-in-ie.md

 <button onclick="$('.comic').animate({fontSize: '3em' });">Click me!</button>
 ```

-Thanks for not any exceptions at all, IE!
+Thanks for never showing any exceptions at all ever, IE!